tsproisl/SoMaJo/README.md

 SoMaJo can split the input text into sentences using the `--split_sentences` option.

+SoMaJo has full XML support, i.e. it can perform sensible tokenization and sentence splitting on well-formed XML files using the `--xml` and `--tag` options.

 The system is described in greater detail in [Proisl and Uhrig (2016)](http://aclweb.org/anthology/W16-2607).